jenschr69/fe23/README.md

 # fe23
 Linkguide for Frontend Webbdeveloper students at Grit Academy started spring 2023.

-I've been adding some links that has been provided by our teachers and from our students.
+I've been adding some links that has been provided by our teachers, students and just surfin around online.

 Feel free to add more links that you would like to share.
-You can also add pages with guides instructions explaining topics to your fellow students.
+You can also add pages with guides and instructions explaining topics to your fellow students.

 GitHub Pages url: